eekcoopuw/jobmon/docsource/architecture.rst

 - Multiprocessing (jobs launched using Python MP)
 - Dummy, which does nothing and is used to test Jobmon's internal machinery.

-Only the UGE scheduler is used in production, the others are useful for testing, and for the upcoming Jobmon-on-a-laptop deployment.
+Only the UGE distributor is used in production, the others are useful for testing, and for the upcoming Jobmon-on-a-laptop deployment.

 Be very aware of the difference between where: